abilian/hop3/notes/adrs/000-readme.md

 What is the (current) status, such as proposed, accepted, rejected, deprecated, superseded, etc.?

 ## Context and Goals

+### Context

 What is the issue that we're seeing that is motivating this decision or change?
+Describes the as-is or current situation.

+### Goals

+Sets out key success criteria and/or metrics up-front.

+## Tenets

+The principles and values that are relevant to this decision.

 ## Decision